Firmament-Autopilot/FMT-Model/README.md

 - Simulink 3D Animation (8.1)
 - Simulink Coder (9.0)

+For other toolboxes required by the submodules, please check the *README.md* inside the model.

 ## Quick Start
 To get the FMT-Model, use the following command.
 This will clone the code base of FMT-Model with all submodules (INS, FMS, Controller, Plant).